Menu

 Convert an OpenTelemetry Collector configuration

 To fully migrate your configuration from OpenTelemetry Collector to Alloy, you must convert your OpenTelemetry Collector configuration into a Alloy configuration.
-This conversion will enable you to take full advantage of the many additional features available in Alloy.
+This conversion allows you to take full advantage of the many additional features available in Alloy.

 1. Open a terminal window and run the following command.